kids-first/kf-rnaseq-workflow/README.md

 ![data service logo](https://github.com/d3b-center/d3b-research-workflows/raw/master/doc/kfdrc-logo-sm.png)

 ## Introduction
-This pipeline has an optional cutadapt to trim adapters from the raw reads, bam-to-fastq conversion if necessary, and passes the reads to STAR for alignment.
+This pipeline has an optional cutadapt to trim adapters from the raw reads, alignment-to-fastq conversion if necessary, and passes the reads to STAR for alignment.
 The alignment output is used by RSEM for gene expression abundance estimation and rMATS for differential alternative splicing events detection.
 Additionally, Kallisto is used for quantification, but uses pseudoalignments to estimate the gene abundance from the raw data.
 Fusion calling is performed using Arriba and STAR-Fusion detection tools on the STAR alignment outputs.